Web HostingDecember 16, 2025 199 views

 • Use direct IPs (ip4:) instead of include:

-• Use an "SPF flattening" service
+• Use a "SPF flattening" service

 SPF: "Multiple SPF records"

-Issue: You have multiple SPF records.
+Problem : You have multiple SPF records.

-Solution: Merge all your records into one:
+Solution : Merge all your records into one:

-Incorrect (2 records):
+Incorrect (2 records) :

 v=spf1 +a +mx ~all